xx420/KUKA-Robot/ICube-Robotics/README.md

 ``sudo apt install python3-colcon-common-extensions``

 Create a new ros2 workspace:

+Dont forget the ``-p`` to create the directory in the second code of line here.

 ``mkdir -p ~/ros2_ws/src``

 Pull relevant packages, install dependencies, compile, and source the workspace by using: